 HIV infection occurs in the following stages:

-- Chronic HIV Infection – This phase can last 10-15 years from the initial HIV infection.
-During this time, patients with HIV are often asymptomatic and may still infect others, especially if they continue high-risk behaviors without the knowledge that they are currently infected with HIV.
-If taking ART, the patient may remain in this stage for decades.
+- Chronic HIV Infection: This phase can last 10-15 years from the initial HIV infection.
+During this time, patients with HIV are often asymptomatic.
+They may still infect others, especially if they continue high-risk behaviors without knowing they are infected.
+If taking antiretroviral therapy, the patient may remain in this stage for decades.
 If HIV is left untreated, it will advance to AIDS.

-- AIDS – This is the phase when the patient’s immune system becomes severely compromised and they cannot fight off opportunistic infections.
-Their viral load is very high and they can easily transmit the virus to others.
+- AIDS: This is when the patient’s immune system becomes severely compromised and they cannot fight off opportunistic infections.
+Their viral load is very high, and they can easily transmit the virus to others.
 Patients in this stage will only survive a few years.

 Interprofessional management for patients with HIV infection focuses on monitoring the immune function and disease progression, prevention, detection, and treatment of opportunistic illnesses, management of symptoms of the infection, prevention of complications, and prevention of HIV transmission to other people.
 These goals can only be achieved through ongoing assessment, consistent patient interaction, and patient education and support.
 Nurses take part in all of these aspects of patient care.